Backpacking Guide to the beautiful Columbine Lake at 12,700 feet

 How to get to Columbine Lake, Colorado?

-Getting to Columbine Lake is accessible from Silverton, CO.
-It’s about a 15-minute drive to the Ophir Pass turnoff.
+Access to Columbine Lake is available from Silverton, CO.
+The drive to the Ophir Pass turnoff is approximately 15 minutes.
 Here, cross the bridge, and there will be a small parking area.
 Then, if you have a higher clearance vehicle, you can drive it to the actual trailhead about 3/4’s of a mile further up the road.

 What should I bring to hike or backpack the San Juan Mountains?